alexander-t1bb1ts/VMVPN/README.md

 </p>
 <br />

 <p>It is limited, being a free service, but of course you do have a few options to explore.
-For this demonstration, I eventually chose the Japanese server, and then asked bing what my IP address was yet again.
+For this demonstration, I eventually chose to connect to the Japanese server, and then asked bing what my IP address was yet again.
   <img src="https://i.postimg.cc/sxShgjbw/Screenshot-2023-11-14-234933.png"/>
   <img src="https://i.postimg.cc/4xX9XTPQ/Screenshot-2023-11-14-235038.png"/>

   Success!
 Clearly, the VPN does its job.
 So well so, that the default loading browser is in a completely new language without meddling in any additional settings.
+Any step you can take to protect your identity online is certainly a step in the right direction.
 </p>